-Bangladesh detains 123 persons, including Rohingyas, trying to enter from India: Report
+Bangladesh detains 123 persons it claims were ‘pushed’ over border by India: Report

 Dhaka lodged a protest with the Border Security Force against the alleged ‘push-ins’, reported ‘The Daily Star’.

-Bangladesh’s border force on Wednesday detained at least 123 persons who were allegedly trying to enter the country from India without documents on Wednesday, reported The Daily Star.
+Bangladesh’s border force detained at least 123 persons whom it alleged India had pushed into the country without documents on Wednesday, reported The Daily Star.

 Among those detained are Rohingyas and Bangla-speaking persons.
 They are in the custody of the Border Guard Bangladesh and their identities were being verified, The Daily Star quoted Major General Mohammad Ashrafuzzaman Siddiqui, the director general of the paramilitary force, as saying.